 Referrals and admissions occur throughout the year and at any age.
 Referrals are made by local authority placement officers, social workers or education officers.
+Parents may initially lead enquiries when there are differences of opinions in the needs of their child.
 Parents and families are invited to visit the home if the leadership team consider The Loddon School may be an appropriate placement for the child.

-The Loddon School admits children who use extreme challenging behaviour, known at Loddon as restrictive behaviour (behaviour that restricts the individual's opportunities to learn or develop), severe and complex learning difficulties and usually autism.
+The Loddon School admits children who use challenging behaviour.
+At Loddon, we prefer the term restrictive behaviour (to recognise that it is the behaviour that restricts the individual's opportunities to learn, develop or enjoy life), severe and complex learning difficulties and usually autism.

-Most individuals will have been excluded from their local special school or will have been separated from the rest of the class or assigned extra staff.
-Individuals will have used their restrictive behaviours to avoid class-based activities and will find formal classroom teaching aversive.
+Most children will have been excluded from their local special school or will have been separated from the rest of the class or assigned extra staff.
+Children will have used their restrictive behaviours to avoid class-based activities and will find formal classroom teaching aversive.
 They are often resistant to perceived demands and lack motivation to learn new skills.
-For many children residential respite provision will have broken down and the family situation will most often have become too difficult to sustain.
+For some children residential respite provision may have broken down or the family's living situation will most often have become too difficult to sustain.

-Pupils are assessed against the home's "Essential Criteria for Admission" which includes a wide list of restrictive behaviours.
-To be considered for admission to The Loddon School, individuals will use a range of these behaviours.
+Children are assessed against the home's "Essential Criteria for Admission" which includes a wide list of restrictive behaviours.
+To be considered for admission to The Loddon School, children will use a range of these behaviours.

-All pupils have a statement of SEN and many have additional diagnoses of epilepsy, ADHD or other health needs.
-All pupils need high levels of adult support both day and night to keep them safe.
+All students have Education, Health and Care Plan and many have additional diagnoses of epilepsy, ADHD or other health needs.
+All students need high levels of adult support both day and night to keep them safe.

-Pupils admitted to The Loddon School will continue to need a high level of individual support into adulthood and throughout their lives.
+Children enrolled to The Loddon School will continue to need a high level of individual support into adulthood and throughout their lives.
 The home has a Transition Coordinator who supports families through the process of admission into and transition out of the home.

-Most individuals are non-verbal and on admission have few strategies for making their needs known beyond using a range of restrictive behaviours.
+Most children are non-verbal and on admission have few strategies for making their needs known beyond using a range of restrictive behaviours.
 Those who have some speech or single words may use these in social situations but often without meaning or understanding.
-Often individuals need time to process information.
+Often children need time to process information.